Lahnda: Development

 Baba Farid (c.
 1188–1266), a celebrated and revered Sufi saint of the Punjab, composed poetry in the Lahnda lect.
 Saraiki and Hindko have been cultivated as literary languages.
 The development of the standard written Saraiki began in the 1960s.
-The national census of Pakistan has counted Saraiki and Hindko speakers since 1981.
+The national census of Pakistan has counted Saraiki speakers since 1981, and Hindko speakers from 2017, prior to which both were represented by Punjabi.

+Mian Muhammad Bakhsh (c.
+1830 – 1907) is another Punjabi poet who composed poetry in a mixture of both the Eastern and Lahnda varieties of Punjabi.

 Classification

-Lahnda has several traits that distinguish it from Punjabi, such as a future tense in -s-.
-Like Sindhi, Siraiki retains breathy-voiced consonants, has developed implosives, and lacks tone.
-Hindko, also called Panjistani or (ambiguously) Pahari, is more like Punjabi in this regard, though the equivalent of the low-rising tone of Punjabi is a high-falling tone in Peshawar Hindko.
+Lahnda has several traits that distinguish it from other Punjabi linguistic groups, such as a future tense in -s-.
+Like Sindhi, Saraiki retains breathy-voiced consonants, has developed implosives, and lacks tone.
+Hindko, also called Panjistani or (ambiguously) Pahari, is more like Central Punjabi in this regard, though the equivalent of the low-rising tone of Central Punjabi is a high-falling tone in Peshawar Hindko.

-Sindhi, Lahnda and Punjabi form a dialect continuum with no clear-cut boundaries.
-Ethnologue classifies the western dialects of Punjabi as Lahnda, so that the Lahnda–Punjabi isogloss approximates the Pakistani–Indian border.
+Sindhi and Punjabi groups (including Lahnda) form a dialect continuum with no clear-cut boundaries.
+Ethnologue classifies the western forms of Central Punjabi and the dialects transitional between Lahnda and Central Punjabi as Lahnda, so that the Lahnda–Eastern Punjabi isogloss approximates the Pakistani–Indian border.

+Script

+Lahndi-speaking Sikhs employ the Gurmukhi script for recording the language rather than the Perso-Arabic-based Shahmukhi script.